I’ll start with my rather unusual surname and the origins of my ‘tickspics

-I was born in Kingston-upon-Thames in 1952.
-I grew up in Surrey, went to school there, worked there, met my wife Tris there (in a pub), got married and had two daughters, before moving down to Dorset, where we've been for the past 30 odd years.
-We currently live in a semi-rural area providing good access to the New Forest, the scenic Isle of Purbeck and Jurassic Coastline and, not too far away, the well-known birding spots around Weymouth and Portland.
+Although we now live in East Dorset and have done so for over 30 years, I was born in Kingston.
+I grew up in Surrey, met my wife Tris there (in a pub), got married and had two daughters before a career move gave us the opportunity to relocate.
+Our current home is in a semi-rural location providing good access to the New Forest and Jurassic coastline and, a bit further away, the well-known birding spots around Weymouth and Portland.

-.
-Yes, it was sad to be leaving behind something like that, that I had helped build, but at the same time it was a relief to unburden myself from the pressure, commitment and worry that comes with the responsibility of running your own business.
-It was time to move on to another step in my life – a very important step as it is the one that has given me the time and freedom to pursue my photography and other interests.
+).
+It was hard to leave a business that I’d helped build up over the years, but at the same time it was a relief to unburden myself from the pressure, commitment and worry that comes with the responsibility of running your own company.
+Retiring early was a big step, and a very important one, as it has given me the time and freedom to pursue my photography and other interests.

-It also combines with our love of travelling, which has given us the opportunity to explore some quite exciting destinations such as Costa Rica, Tanzania, The Gambia, Morocco, Brazil, Galapagos and Seychelles.
-It's the photos from these trips, rather than those taken during weekend sessions in the UK, that has driven me to start this website.
-Hopefully, with both health and finances permitting, we can continue to enjoy this type of adventure, which will provide me with more content and photos for the website.
+It also combines well with our love of travelling, which has given us the opportunity to explore some exciting and incredible destinations such as Tanzania, Zambia, The Gambia, Morocco, Costa Rica, Brazil, Peru, Galapagos and Seychelles.
+It's the photos from these trips, rather than those taken during days out in the UK or indeed in Europe, that drove me to start this website.
+Hopefully, with a few more active years in the tank, and with health and finances permitting, we can continue to enjoy this type of adventure, which in turn will provide me with more content and photos for the website.

 “put a camera in my hand and give me freedom to roam and I’ll be a happy man